 Some people call Traumatic Brain Injury a “chronic illness” as some health issues are associated with Traumatic Brain Injury, for example, insomnia, impulse control, aggressive behaviors and low thyroid.
 In fact, many can be easily corrected, such as the case below:

 A business owner had TBI and was too frustrated that he had to relearn everything.
 He often called 911 to go to the Emergency Room (ER) to yell at doctors and nurses there.
 His ER visits lasted for years.
 I happened to do a rotation in ER that day and saw him screaming.
 I completely understood him — there is nothing that can be more frightening and stressful than to lose the ability to protect your freedom and opportunities.
 I went up to talk to him, asked about his progress, and shared with him my live sample of success.
 I told him that not everyone has a chance to go back to who they were, and he at least had a chance.
 If I could make it, so could him.

 We talked for about 10 minutes.
 The business owner thanked me in the end.
-ER nurses later told me that the ER visit was his shortest and most pleasant one.
+ER nurses later told me that the ER visit was his shortest and most pleasant.
 He soon went to work and never came back to the ER.